 - (a) Employees under this award will be employed in one of the following categories:

 - (i) full-time;

 - (ii) part-time; or

 - (iii) casual.

-- (b) At the time of engagement an employer will inform each employee of the terms of their engagement and in particular whether they are to be employed on a full-time, part-time or casual basis.
-An employer may direct an employee to carry out such duties that are within the limits of the employee's skill, competence and training, consistent with the respective classification.
+- (b) At the time of engagement an employer will inform each employee whether they are to be employed on a full-time, part-time or casual basis.
+An employer may direct an employee to carry out such duties that are within the limits of the

+employee's skill, competence and training, consistent with the respective classification.